LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/runs.rst

 .. image:: runs_6.png
    :align: center

 For this case no editing is needed.
+One may hover the parameters to get the tooltip help extracted from the SOLPS manual.

 Starting the run
 ----------------